 Just as I was about to send the camera in, I had a thought, I still had the old D300s camera here doing nothing, and perhaps I should find out which of the two would be better to convert.
 I gave them a ring and told them that I had two cameras I could use and which one did they think would be better.
-I was told the D300s, something to do with the live view, the D90 didn’t have it.
+They told me the D300s was best, something to do with the live view, the D90 didn’t have it.
 The D300s was going to get converted.
 I am so glad I made that call and asked.
 It isn’t a bad idea if you are planning on converting a camera and have choices.

 I sent the camera in to Camera Clinic and waited the two weeks for it to be done.
 It was a frustrating time, once I had made the decision to do it, I couldn’t wait.

-I’ve had the camera for almost two weeks now and I’ve been out with it a few times.
+The camera has been done for almost two weeks now and I’ve been out with it a few times.
 I’m looking forward to taking it with me to Tasmania next month.
 Though, I do have to admit, I wasn’t sure what people would make of my infrared images.
 The first time I thought about putting one on Instagram I was worried that my followers would think it was too different and not like it at all.
 I asked a friend if I was being mad and she said, “I think people appreciate your willingness to take risks and do something different , you’re not run of the mill and people don’t expect you to be.”
-I had never thought of myself like that, but perhaps she is right.
-I do like to experiment and try new things.
+Iit is not something I had never thought of myself as, but perhaps she is right.
+Experimenting is a lot of fun and it is always good to try new things.

 Many of you have said you would like me to talk about this more, and so this is the first of many posts where I will discuss it.
 Today’s post is more about the decision and how I had the camera converted.
-I will do more on taking photos, lenses, and processing as I go along.
-I will also attempt to share articles that I’ve found that might give you more information.
+There will be more on taking photos, lenses, and processing as I go along.
+Also, I will attempt to share articles that I’ve found that might give you more information.

 I took the camera to Alowyn Gardens on the first day of spring, and took some photos with it.
 You do get to see things in a completely different way.